 While they might not be the first thing that pops into your head when you think of ecommerce sites, marketplaces have been around for a long time.
 The concept of a multi-vendor market is not just for the local farmer’s market but now also is an available platform that has spawned many internet success stories.

-The truth is, while plugins like WC Marketplace do take hundreds of hours of coding out of the process of launching a site like this, there are still some steps to get your marketplace making money.
+The truth is, while plugins like the former WC Marketplace, now MultiVendorX, do take hundreds of hours of coding out of the process of launching a site like this, there are still some steps to get your marketplace making money.

 You'll need to:

 It will take some time to get your marketplace ready for public use.
 But compared with doing it from scratch, it's practically nothing.

 MultiVendorXis a very complete and comprehensive plugin for WordPress.
 It features all the tools you would need to own and manage your marketplace.

 Admins have the ability to approve, reject and ban users.
 They have access to messaging and forums, as well as the ability to approve and edit listings on the site.
 They can set commissions, and make changes to financial and other areas of the site that users cannot access.

 Vendors can create profiles, add their own products and services, invoice and contact customers, and more among many other features.